VPYen/imageFinder/README.md

 ## An excercise in using React with Material-UI.
-This application returns images from PixaBay API based on a search entry.
-Image results are returned in real-time as queries are entered into input.
+This application returns media(images/videos) from PixaBay API based on a search entry.
+Media results are returned in real-time as queries are entered into input.
 API Key has been removed for security purposes.
 Refer to https://pixabay.com for individual API keys.

 ------------